cdmx1/wappler_ac_ag_chart/README.md

 ]
 ```

-Set Chart Type to "Percentage"
+- Set Chart Type to "Percentage".
-Set the Inner Label Settings as required, i.e. the Inner Label title, Font size etc. or leave defaults
+- Set the Inner Label Settings as required, i.e. the Inner Label title, Font size, etc. or leave defaults.
+- Set the Inner Radius Offset to -20.